NREL/EULP.github.io/getting_started/installation.md

 ![image](images/anaconda3setup.jpg)

-Check your installed versiom of `conda` using:
+Check your installed version of `conda` using:
 ```
 $ conda --version
 ```